 - Generating surficial geology, till sample suitability and drift thickness map sets:

 - These will identify the distribution and characteristics of surficial sediments and associated sediment transport directions.
-The map sets will be used to identify the most suitable locations for till sampling in later stages of this project and will be a guide for follow-up mineral exploration.
+The map sets will be used to identify the most suitable locations for till sampling in later stages of this project and will guide follow-up mineral exploration initiatives.

 - Re-analyzing up to 1,750 previously collected till samples: